-FINAL EXAM • The final exam for this course will be posted on THURSDAY, AUGUST 5TH, 2021 at 10:30 AM.
-This time has been assigned by the college and cannot be changed except in dire emergencies (see Section 3B for details).
+#4 FINAL EXAM • The final exam for this course will held in-person on THURSDAY, JUNE 27TH, 2024 at 9:15 AM in room SC1102.
+This time has been assigned by the college and cannot be changed except in dire #5 emergencies (see SECTION 3B for details).
 The final exam will not be given at an alternate time due to the final exam schedule of other courses.